nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Tutor requests to add a class

-2. TutorAid requests for details of the class including day of the week, time and price.
+2. TutorAid requests for details of the class including day of the week, time and price

-3. Tutor enters the details of the class.
+3. Tutor enters the details of the class

-4. TutorAid creates the class.
+4. TutorAid creates the class

-5. Tutor <u>adds a student to the class (UC14)</u>.
+5. Tutor <u>adds a student to the class (UC14)</u>

-   Step 5 is repeated until all students have been added.
+   Step 5 is repeated until all students have been added

    Use case ends.

 **Extensions**

 * 3a.
-The class appears to overlap with another class as intended by the Tutor.
+The class appears to overlap with another class as intended by the Tutor

   * 3a1.
-TutorAid displays a warning.
+TutorAid displays a warning

   * 3a2.
-The tutor dismisses the warning.
+The tutor dismisses the warning

-    Use case resumes at step 4.
+    Use case resumes at step 4

 * 3b.
-The class appears to overlap with another class due to a mistake by the Tutor.
+The class appears to overlap with another class due to a mistake by the Tutor

   * 3b1.
-TutorAid displays a warning.
+TutorAid displays a warning

   * 3b2.
-The tutor acknowledges the warning and cancels the creation of the class.
+The tutor acknowledges the warning and cancels the creation of the class

+    Use case resumes at step 1

+* 3c.
+TutorAid detects invalid input

+  * 3c1.
+TutorAid displays a warning

+  * 3c2.
+The tutor acknowledges the warning

-    Use case resumes at step 1.
+    Use case resumes at step 3

 **Use case 14: Add a student to a class**